2008 New York Giants season: Releases and injuries

-On February 29, the first day of free-agency, Giants free agent linebacker Kawika Mitchell left the team to join the Buffalo Bills, safety Gibril Wilson went to the Oakland Raiders, and linebacker Reggie Torbor joined the Miami Dolphins.
+On February 29, the first day of free agency, Giants free agent linebacker Kawika Mitchell left the team to join the Buffalo Bills, safety Gibril Wilson went to the Oakland Raiders, and linebacker Reggie Torbor joined the Miami Dolphins.

 On March 14, free agent defensive tackle William Joseph departed to join Wilson with the Raiders.

 On April 10, defensive tackle Manuel Wright was released.

-On June 9, 15-year veteran, and seven-time Pro-Bowler, Michael Strahan retired and joined the Fox NFL broadcasting team.
+On June 9, 15-year veteran, and seven-time Pro-Bowler, Michael Strahan retired and joined the Fox NFL Sunday team.

 On August 26, undrafted rookie free-agent Terrance Stringer was waived.